WISPR-lab/data-export-gui/README.md

 5. UI (JavaScript): UI elements are rendered from the local DB.

-The way I like to think about it, the Python/Pyodide engine pretends to be the "server" in the classic client-server model, even though the data doesn't leave the browser.
+The way I like to think about it, the Python/Pyodide engine pretends to be the "server" in the classic client-server model, even though the data doesn't leave the local machine.

 ## Understanding and writing new schema